wp-plugins/goodbye-captcha/readme.txt

 Tags:  antispam, no captcha, captcha, spam, forms, comments, anti-spam, no-captcha, login, register, contact form, security, zero spam, no spam, comment, form, spams, spambot, spambots
 Requires at least: 3.2
 Tested up to: 4.0
-Stable tag: 1.0.9
+Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 GoodBye Captcha is the best solution for protecting your site without annoying captcha images.

 == Description ==
 Have you ever been frustrated with so many forms that force you to read annoying captcha images?
 Captcha was design to reduce the number of spam contacts but the side effect is that it also reduces legitimate users number.
 Many users find the captcha a nuisance.
 The codes are usually hard to read, require correct spelling and if you make a mistake, you have to try and try again.
-Captcha error forces the user to re-enter all the information on the form every time a failed attempt happens.
+Captcha error forces the user to re-enter all the information on the form every time a failed spam attempt happens.
 Captcha was shown to produce 160% more failed conversion (people who landed on the contact page, started filling out the form but abandoned it) than when no captcha was used.

 GoodBye Captcha is based on algorithms that identify spam robots without having any annoying and hard to read images.
 No additional visible input field will be added into your form.

 This plugin **does not use php Session**, so no conflict between GoodBye Captcha and any other plugins can occur.
 The plugin **does not require to install any additional php extensions**, you can run it 100% with your site configuration.
 GoodBye Captcha is compatible with any other WordPress plugin.
 If you prefer, you can use it with other captcha plugins for double spam protection.
 This plugin **does not perform requests to external APIs**.

-= Features avaliable in GoodBye Captcha Free version =
+= Features available in GoodBye Captcha Free version =
 *   Comments form integration
 *   Register form integration
 *   Login form integration
 *   Forgot password form integration
+*   Block Ip address feature (IPV4 and IPV6)
+*   Reports and statistics with blocked attempts
+*   Total attempts per days and modules charts
+*   Monthly attempts percentage comparison
+*   Latest spam attempts table per day and module
+*   Geographic map chart with blocked attempts
+*   Top of attempts organized by countries
+*   Spam attempts statistics per modules

-= Features avaliable in GoodBye Captcha Pro version =
+= Features available in GoodBye Captcha Pro version =
 *   JetPack contact form integration  - JetPack contact form captcha replacement
 *   JetPack comments form integration - JetPack comments form captcha replacement
 *   BuddyPress registration form integration - BuddyPress registration form captcha replacement